A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling

 \subsection{Datasets}

-We consider two settings of high-speed flows in the supersonic regime.
+We consider three settings of high-speed flows in the supersonic regime with two spatial dimensions, one of which we extend to three spatial dimensions.
 We discuss the generation of these cases in~\cref{app:data} and visualize solutions in~\cref{app:pdeVis}. \paragraph{Coal Dust Explosion.} The first setting we consider is a multiphase problem containing both gaseous air and granular coal particles.
 The simulation begins with a thin, uniform layer of coal dust settled on the bottom of a channel.
 Near the left boundary, we initialize a normal shock.
 We vary the initial strength of the shock between Mach 1.2 and 2.1 along with the particle diameter from case to case for a total of $100$ cases, with $90$ for training and $10$ for evaluation.
 Once the simulation starts, the normal shock travels to the right as shown in~\cref{fig:coalInit}, where it interacts with the dust layer, first compressing it and later generating instabilities at the gas-dust layer interface.
 These instabilities further grow with time into turbulent vortical structures, which raise the dust in the channel and mix them with the air.
 The amount of mixing depends both on the initial shock strength and the particle diameter.
 We train our models to predict the velocity and temperature of the gas and the volume fraction describing the percentage of coal dust at each point.